espressif/esptool/docs/en/advanced-topics/firmware-image-format.rst

         TODO: Update flash frequency lists to be esp32c2 or esp32h2 specific

-esptool.py overrides the 2nd and 3rd (start from 0) bytes according to the SPI flash info provided through command line option, regardless of corresponding bytes from the input .bin file that will be written to address 0x00000.
+``esptool.py`` overrides the 2nd and 3rd (start from 0) bytes according to the SPI flash info provided through command line option, but only if there is no SHA256 digest appended after the image.
+Therefore, if you would like to change SPI flash info during flashing, i.e. with the ``esptool.py write_flash`` command, then generate images without SHA256 digests.
+This can be achieved by running `esptool.py elf2image`` with the ``--dont-append-digest`` argument.
-So you must provide SPI flash info when running ``esptool.py write_flash`` command.
-For example: ``esptool.py write_flash -ff 80m -fm qio -fs 1MB 0x00000 boot.bin 0x01000 user1.bin``

-.. only:: not esp8266

-    Please note that the appended SHA256 hash becomes incorrect when esptool.py overrides these SPI flash info bytes in a bootloader image, which leads to an error if Secure Boot is enabled.

 .. only:: esp8266